New Year's Eve muted by omicron; many hoping for better 2022 | Entertainment

 Officials said a pre-recorded video of this year's bell-ringing ceremony would instead be broadcast online and on television.
 The ceremony had previously drawn tens of thousands of people.
 Last year's cancellation was the first since the ceremony began in 1953.

-South Korean authorities also planned to close many beaches and other tourist attractions along the east coast, which usually swarm with people hoping to catch the year's first sunrise on New Year's Day.
+South Korean authorities also planned to close many beaches and other tourist attractions along the east coast, which usually swarm with people hoping to catch the year's first sunrise.
 On Friday, South Korea said it will extend tough distancing rules for another two weeks.

 Many Indonesians were also forgoing their usual festivities for a quieter evening at home, after the government banned many New Year's Eve celebrations.
 In Jakarta, fireworks displays, parades and other large gatherings were prohibited, while restaurants and malls were allowed to remain open but with curfews imposed.